katieching/Protocols/ExpansionMicroscopyTissueSections_KAC.md

     droplet.
 Set the slide down such that it rests on the glass spacers.
     The gel should spread to cover the sample.

 17. Incubate the gel on the cold block for 5 minutes.
-You may press lightly on the back of the slide with your finger and hold it there to keep everything flat and help the polymerizing process along.
+You may add a small weight (e.g. a hardware nut) to get a consistent amount of spreading.

 18. Remove any weights and slide the Parafilm (with spacers, gel, and slide) off the metal block carefully, so as not to disrupt the gel.

-19. Incubate the gel at room temperature overnight.
+19. Incubate the gel in a humid chamber at room temperature overnight.
 (It is possible that incubating the gel at 37°C for a shorter period, such as 1 hour, will also work.)